 WHO WE ARE

-In 2010, National Infusion Center Association (NICA) was established as a 501(c)(3) nonprofit patient advocacy organization to provide a national advocacy voice for non-hospital, non-oncology in-office infusion to improve access to safe, high-quality, cost-effective care.
+The National Infusion Center Association (NICA) is a nonprofit advocacy organization established to provide a national voice for non-hospital, non-oncology in-office infusion to improve access to safe, high-quality, cost-effective care.

 Discussions about how to improve access to care for these patients began in 2009 when a small group of entrepreneurs and infusion nurses engaged in conversations about access problems with insurers, infusion drug manufacturers, and other infusion service providers.
 From those conversations, it was clear that no organization was tackling this problem across specialties on a national scale.

 OUR VISION – to be the nation’s leading advocacy voice for in-office infusion.

-OUR MISSION – to improve patient access to office-administered intravenous and injectable medications through advocacy, education, and resource development.
+OUR MISSION – to improve access to office-administered intravenous and injectable medications through advocacy, education, and resource development.

 WHAT WE DO

 We believe in bringing together all of our resources and talents in order to:

 COLLABORATE with our network of health plans, legislators, decision-makers, manufacturers, and infusion providers to develop all-win solutions to national patient access challenges; and,

 Our success in overcoming many of the national issues affecting patient access can be attributed to the tenaciously passionate NICA team of experienced staff, advisers, and board members who believe in our mission and vision for patient access and the infusion delivery channel.